hajiboy95/hajiboy95/README.md

 ### 🔭 Current Projects
 I’m currently working on an app for the German and Austrian markets called **MediSwap**.
 The app helps medical students find accommodation during their obligatory internship, the "praktisches Jahr," and is available for download on both the [Android](https://play.google.com/store/apps/details?id=com.mediswap&hl=de) and [iOS](https://apps.apple.com/de/app/mediswap/id6502787356) stores in Germany and Austria.

-I am responsible for full-stack development and business strategy, covering everything from technical IT challenges to business decisions.

 I’m also deepening my knowledge in **AI** and **Data Engineering** at IU University in Germany.
 This program focuses on cloud computing, data engineering, and artificial intelligence.

 ### 💼 Professional Background